CarolineL-Analyst/erp-bi-scoping-framework/Case_A_TAT_Case_Study.md

 # Case A — Contractual Turnaround Time (TAT) Against Target

-*A KPI definition, source-logic, and visualization-handoff case study.
+*An end-to-end analytical-design case study, from KPI definition and source logic through visualization review.
 Anonymized: identifiers, thresholds, and contract language are synthetic; the reasoning and structure are unchanged.*